 For this new assessed criterion, teams are to outline their sustainability strategy and activities which give consideration to economic, environmental, and social factors.

-To ensure efficiency with the judging, teams should order their Project Management & Enterprise Portfolios as outlined below.
-The number of pages allocated to each criteria is at the discretion of each team.
+The number of pages allocated to each key performance indicators is at the discretion of each team.

-C6.6 Pit Display setup and parameters
+C7.6 Pit Display setup and parameters